 22nd February 2021

-Joint Submission to the Special Rapporteur on Trafficking on the principle of non-punishment
+Joint submission to the Special Rapporteur on Trafficking in Persons on the principle of non-punishment

-• Life Bloom Services International (LBSI), a Kenyan NGO based in Naivasha, and supporting women and girls who have experienced or are at risk of sex trafficking and sexual exploitation.
+• Life Bloom Services International (LBSI), a Kenyan NGO based in Naivasha, supports women and girls who have experienced or are at risk of sex trafficking and sexual exploitation.

-• People Serving Girls at Risk, a Malawian organization supporting survivors of sex trafficking to access justice and rebuild their lives.
+• People Serving Girls at Risk, a Malawian organisation supporting survivors of sex trafficking to access justice and rebuild their lives.

-• Equality Now, an international human rights organization advocating for legal and systemic change to end violence and discrimination against women and girls globally.
+• Equality Now, an international human rights organisation advocating for legal and systemic change to end violence and discrimination against women and girls globally.

 Our submission highlights our experiences in working with and supporting victims and survivors of sex trafficking in Kenya, Malawi, and the United States.